NidhiNambiar/Energy-Market-Analysis/README.md

 ![#FFD700](https://via.placeholder.com/15/FFD700/000000?text=+)
 `INGEST`

 In this ingest stage, a Python function has been implemented within Google Cloud Functions.
-This function is designed to retrieve daily crude oil price data from the APIs of the four companies.
+This function is designed to retrieve daily crude oil and gass prices data from the APIs of the four companies.
 The data is stored in separate Google Cloud Storage buckets, one for each company.

 In the attached file of this repository, you will find individual scripts for retrieving data for each company.